der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 # AdGroupSelector
 Provides methods for selecting ad groups.
-For more information about Selectors, see [Selectors](../concepts/selectors).
+For information about Selectors, see [Selectors](../concepts/selectors).

 Example usage:
 ```javascript